אשרינו מה טוב חלקנו, ומה נעים גורלנו, ומה יפה ירשתנו

 Trees hold a special place in Jewish thought, where our relationship with our natural environment is considered especially important.
 God is described (midrash Kohelet Rabbah 7:13) showing Adam all the trees in the Garden of Eden and saying, ”Look at all My works, how beautiful they are!”
 Aware of our dependence on trees to support our lives and those of our loved ones, the rabbis of the Talmud created a special blessing which is recited upon seeing one’s first blooming fruit tree of the season.

-Supporting the Ashreinu Coffee Table and Side Table are branches of white oak trees, a species to which Melanie is particularly indebted, as this species grows on and nourishes the piece of the Earth in which she flourishes.
+Supporting the Ashreinu Coffee Table and Side Table are branches of white oak trees.
 Without trees providing a basic foundation to life on Earth, our happiness and history and beloved traditions might not be possible.
 Tree branches decorate these tables — where we serve guests nourishment and display cherished items — with strength and joy, reminding us of all for which we are grateful.

 Dimensions: 36" diameter